 Popular Skills for Regulatory Affairs Manager

-Regulatory Affairs Managers seem to require a number of specific skills.
+Survey results suggest that Regulatory Affairs Managers put a wide range of professional skills to use.
 Most notably, skills in People Management, Project Management, Regulatory Compliance, and Statistical Analysis are correlated to pay that is above average.
-Those listing Research Analysis as a skill should be prepared for drastically lower pay.
-Quality Assurance / Quality Control and Statistical Analysis also typically command lower compensation.
+Those listing Quality Assurance / Quality Control as a skill should be prepared for drastically lower pay.
+Research Analysis and Legal Compliance also typically command lower compensation.
 The majority of those who know Project Management also know People Management.